bernmc/flashstor-trueNAS-fancontrol/README.md

 14/10/23 - confirmed this mod survives the upgrade to TrueNAS-SCALE-22.12.4.2

+**UPDATE: TrueNAS-SCALE Corbia (23.10.0):** Note that the following guide was written for TrueNAS-SCALE 22.x (Bluefin).
+With the release of 23.x, iX have further locked down the appliance.
+If you upgrade from 22.x, the shell and post-init scripts will survive, but the kmod will not 'make' and install as these commands are no longer available.
+At the moment, the only way I know to bypass this is to enable developer mode with `install-dev-tools`

+You should note that enabling developer mode will mean that iX will automatically delete any support requests you generate - ie, you're on your own buddy!
+It's not meant to be used for deployed TrueNAS systems, but if you're using unsupported hardware, it's the only way I know of being able to install the necessary kmods etc.

+---

 This project describes installing TrueNAS on Asustor's Flashstor 6 and 12 Pro devices, and enabling temperature monitoring and fan control on these devices under TrueNAS SCALE 22.12.3.3.
 It is built on the original ideas in[ John Davis&#39; gist describing Installing Debian on the Nimbustor4/2 devices.](https://gist.github.com/johndavisnz/bae122274fc6f0e006fdf0bc92fe6237 "view John's gist")

 While not officially supported, Asustor appear to quietly endorse installing TrueNAS on their devices - they even have a howto video in their youtube Asustor College: [https://youtu.be/YytWFtgqVy0] (TrueNAS Core Asustor install)]